marlon-be/marlon-ogone/README.markdown

 ## SHA-OUT with "old" hashing algorithm ##

-Alternatively, you can use the old style SHA composer:
+You can use the legacy SHA composer, which only uses some parameters to create the Sha, instead of all of them:

  	<?php
 	use Ogone\ShaComposer\LegacyShaComposer;